symfony/symfony-docs/cookbook/console/console_command.rst

 .. note::

-    In the specific case above, the ``name`` parameter and the ``--yell`` option are not mandatory for the command to work well, but they are shown for the example.
+    In the specific case above, the ``name`` parameter and the ``--yell`` option are not mandatory for the command to work, but are shown so you can see how to customize them when calling the command.

 To be able to use the fully set up service container for your console tests you can extend your test from